slamice/wri/The incredible Russam family/russia.md

+Have you ever heard of the Russam family?

+Daniel, the father,

+Mariam, the mother

+The four kids, Manuel 15, Poco 13, Iota 10 and Zain 7, in that order, dug the ground together.

+Oh, and Ruby the parrot.

 The Russam family sat snug around a very big fire in the heart of a Russian winter.

-Basel, the father,

-Mariam, the mother

-the four kids, 15 13 10 7, in that order,

-they had a potato farm and learned to
+They had a potato farm and learned to

-and Ruby the parrot.

 A letter arrives from a mysterious man.